szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 2. Parse an `activity` line

-In case of the second codeblock there is the `parse_activity_line` function call that is totally an unnecessary abstraction considering that the entire codeblock is about parsing the activity line, so its implementation can just be places within the function.
+In the case of the second code block, there is the `parse_activity_line` function call that is an unnecessary abstraction considering that the entire code block is about parsing the activity line, so its implementation can just be placed within the function.
 And `guess_life_aspect` is a different concern, so it shouldn't be part of the parser at all.
 In case the `life_aspect` is not defined in the activity line, a `None` result should be returned.
-A solution which declares a so called `ParsedActivity` NamedTuple would look like this:
+A solution that declares a so-called `ParsedActivity` NamedTuple would look like this:

 ```python
 from collections import namedtuple